-- a) The following thresholds shall be employed by the ISO to identify economic withholding that may warrant the mitigation of a Generator in an area that is not a Constrained Area, or in a Constrained Area during periods not subject to transmission constraints affecting the Constrained Area, and shall be determined with respect to a reference level determined as specified in Section 3.1.4: - (1) Energy and Minimum Generation Bids: A 300 percent increase or an increase of \$100 per MWh, whichever is lower; provided, however, that Energy or Minimum Generation Bids below \$25 per MWh shall be deemed not to constitute economic withholding. - Operating Reserves and Regulation Service Bids: A 300 percent increase or an increase of \$50 per MW, whichever is lower; provided, however, that such bids below \$5 per MW shall be deemed not to constitute economic withholding. - (3) Start-Up Bids: A 200 percent increase. - (4) Time-based bid parameters: An increase of 3 hours, or an increase of 6 hours in total for multiple time-based bid parameters.
-Time-based bid parameters include, but are not limited to, start-up times, minimum run times and minimum down times. - (5) Bid parameters expressed in units other than time or dollars: A 100 percent increase for parameters that are minimum values, or a 50 percent decrease for parameters that are maximum values (including but not limited to ramp rates and maximum stops). - b) The following thresholds shall be employed by the ISO to identify economic withholding that may warrant the mitigation of a Generator in an area that is a Constrained Area, and shall be determined with respect to a reference level determined as specified in Section 3.1.4: - (1) For Energy and Minimum Generation Bids for the Real-Time Market: for intervals in which an interface into the area in which a Generator is located has a Shadow Price greater than zero, the lower of the thresholds specified for areas that are not Constrained Areas or a threshold determined in accordance with the following formula - where:
+a) The following thresholds shall be employed by the NYISOISO to identify economic withholding that may warrant the mitigation of a unitGenerator in an area that is not a Constrained Area, or in a Constrained Area during periods not subject to transmission constraints affecting the Constrained Area, and shall be determined with respect to a reference level determined as specified in Section 3.1.4:

+- (1) Energy and Minimum Generation Bids: A 300 percent increase or an increase of \$100 per MWh, whichever is lower; provided, however, that Energy or Minimum Generation Bids below \$25 per MWh shall be deemed not to constitute economic withholding. - (2) Real-time Spinning Reserves Bids: A 300 percent increase or an increase of \$50 per MW, whichever is lower; provided, however, that Operating Reserves bids below \$5 per MW shall be deemed not to constitute economic withholding. - (32) All Other Reserves Bids: A 300 percent increase or an increase of \$100 per MW, whichever is lower; provided, however, that Operating Reserves bids below \$5 per MW shall be deemed not to constitute economic withholding. - (43) Start-uUp Costs Bids: A 200 percent increase. - (54) Time-based bid parameters: An increase of 3 hours, or an increase of 6 hours in total for multiple time-based bid parameters.
+Time-based bid parameters include, but are not limited to, start-up times, minimum run times and minimum down times. - (56) Bid parameters expressed in units other than time or dollars: A 100 percent increase for parameters that are minimum values, or a 50 percent decrease for parameters that are maximum values (including but not limited to ramp rates and maximum stops).

+b) The following thresholds shall be employed by the NYISOISO to identify economic withholding that may warrant the mitigation of a unitGenerator in an area that is a Constrained Area, and shall be determined with respect to a reference level determined as specified in Section 3.1.4:

+(1) For Energy and Minimum Generation Bids for the Real-Time Market: for intervals in which an interface into the area in which a gGenerator is located has a sShadow pPrice greater than zero, the lower of the thresholds specified for areas that are not Constrained Areas or a threshold determined in accordance with the following formula - where:

-Second Revised Sheet No. 470A Superseding First Revised Sheet No. 470A
+First Revised Sheet No. 470A Superseding Original Sheet No. 470A

-$$Threshold = \frac{2 \% Average \ Price 8760}{Constrained \ Hours}$$
+$Threshold = \frac{2 \% Average \ Price 8760}{Constrained \ Hours}$